Distribution Graph

 Data View and Post-Analysis

-If you want to see what the plan actually looked like during a particular iteration, you can click on the number in the leftmost column.
+If you want to see what the plan actually looked like during a particular iteration you can just click on the number in the leftmost column.
 This takes you to the schedule tab where the plan is shown as it was during that iteration.
 This can be a very efficient way of verifying that your risk model has worked as expected.

 When you select an activity (or summary) in the tree on the left side, the values for that activity will be shown in the grid.
-The risk impacts will always be the same, whichever activity you select.
+The risk impacts will always be the same whichever activity you select.
 However, the risks not impacting the selected activity directly will be greyed out.